apache/spark/docs/ml-classification-regression.md

 The implementation matches the result from R's survival function [survreg](https://stat.ethz.ch/R-manual/R-devel/library/survival/html/survreg.html)

-  > When fitting AFTSurvivalRegressionModel without intercept on dataset with constant nonzero column, Spark ML outputs zero coefficients for constant nonzero columns.
+  > When fitting AFTSurvivalRegressionModel without intercept on dataset with constant nonzero column, Spark MLlib outputs zero coefficients for constant nonzero columns.
 This behavior is different from R survival::survreg.

 **Example**